Meet The Makers – Experience Coffin Bay Oysters

 Experience Coffin Bay Tours with Xplore Eyre

-Meet Chris and Linda on an Experience Coffin Bay Oysters Tour, enjoy a seafood lunch at 1802 Oyster Bar, and explore Coffin Bay National Park on our brand new Coffin Bay Day Tour departing Port Lincoln all year round.
+Meet Chris and Linda on an Experience Coffin Bay Oysters Tour and learn more about their oyster farming practices.
+Enjoy a seafood lunch at 1802 Oyster Bar.
+And explore Coffin Bay National Park on our brand new Coffin Bay Day Tour departing Port Lincoln all year round.